8/30/25

 8 Warning Signs of Kidney Disease You Should Never Ignore

-What Are Kidneys and How they Work?
+What Are Kidneys and How They Work?

 Kidneys are two bean-shaped organs, each about the size of your fist, quietly work 24/7 to filter your blood, remove toxins, and keep everything in balance.
 Without them, your body would literally drown in waste.